postsharp/Metalama.Documentation/content/conceptual/using/getting-aspects.md

 ---
 # Getting aspects

 As promised, this chapter will not cover the art of creating aspects.
-We'll assume that you already have pre-built aspects that you can use in your projects.
+We'll assume that you already have pre-built aspects you can use in your projects.
 These aspects can be provided by your colleagues, by our team, or by the community.

 ## Demo aspects